juand-r/EMNLP-2019/README.md

 :heavy_minus_sign: [Learning to Learn and Predict: A Meta-Learning Approach for Multi-Label Classification](https://www.aclweb.org/anthology/D19-1444.pdf)
+> "... we propose a meta-learning method to capture these complex label dependencies.
+More specifically, our method utilizes a meta-learner to jointly learn the training policies and prediction policies for different labels.
+The training policies are then used to train the classifier with the cross-entropy loss function, and the prediction policies are further implemented for prediction. "

 :heavy_minus_sign: [Text Emotion Distribution Learning from Small Sample: A Meta-Learning Approach](https://www.aclweb.org/anthology/D19-1408.pdf)
+> Emotion distribution learning (EDL) task: predict the intensity of a sentence across a set of emotion categories.
+The authors "propose a meta-learning approach to learn text emotion distributions from a small sample", by (1) learning a low-rank sentence embedding via tensor decomposition, (2) generating sample clusters using K-nearest neighbors (KNNs) of sentence embeddings, and (3) "train a meta-learner that can adapt to new data with only a few training samples on the clusters, and further fit the meta-learner on KNNs of a testing sample for EDL."

 ### [Few-shot and zero-shot text classification](#contents)